 Decorations and Themes

 Create an elegant atmosphere with tasteful decorations.
-From helium balloons and bunting to cake toppers and confetti, Cayman’s party shops have a wide selection of baby shower themed decorations.
+From helium balloons and bunting to cake toppers and confetti, Party Mania has a wide selection of baby shower themed decorations.

 Flowers are an important part of the decorations at a baby shower and can really help tie a theme together.
 Cayman has plenty of talented florists who can create centerpieces or hang garlands of flowers around the venue.